scuzzydude/asimov/asimov.md

 The engineer is the scoot trustee of scoot(0) -- asimov.

-Since the metric of genius is an engineered system, we need an engineer to run it.
+Since the Scoot Protocol is an engineered system, we need an engineer to run it.
 The engineer is responsible for asimov disbursement, as laid out in the disbursement plan, as well as stabilizing the metric.

 The engineer is elected by the scootara for a term of ten years.
 An emergency election is held if the engineer cannot complete his term, for the remainder of the term (decade).